GitHub Copilot for Enterprise: 3 Security Risks You're Ignoring

 The Problem

+Copilot's training data includes public repositories, potentially exposing proprietary patterns.
 This means developers might inadvertently copy sensitive logic into public-facing projects, or worse, rely on AI suggestions that originate from restricted or licensed codebases.
 If you're not enforcing repository boundaries or prompt hygiene, Copilot could act as an unintentional leak vector.

 Mitigation